 Solutions journalism is news about how communities and organizations are responding to social and environmental problems.
 This collection contains solutions stories that explore how different areas around the world are harnessing the power of water in order to provide electricity and lower their environmental impact.
-In Colorado people are making small installations of dams that barely effects the flow of water and animals.
+In Colorado people are making small installations of dams that barely affect the flow of water and movement of animals.
 Australia is creating massive buoys that generate power for nearby communities and NASA is working hard to spring wind and tidal energy into the future through advancements in technology.
 In the Philippines, a traditional boat has been updated receive its power from waves.
 Lastly, in Ireland they have created underwater kites that magnify the power coming from the waves, providing a renewable source of energy even in areas that do not have high wave activity.
 This solution is one of the Drawdown Ecochallenge actions to reduce greenhouse gas emissions.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.

 Photos are licensed under Attribution Non Commercial 2.0 Generic Creative Commons license / Desaturated from original, and are credited to the following photographers:

 Fondriest Environmental, David De Wit / Community Eye Health, Linda Steil / Herald Post, John Amis / UGA College of Ag & Environmental Sciences – OCCS, Andy B, Peter Garnhum, Thomas Hawk, 7ty9, Isriya Paireepairit, David Berger, UnLtd The Foundation For Social Entrepreneurs, Michael Dunne, Burak Kebapci, and Forrest Berkshire / U.S. Army Cadet Command public affairs